-The concept of the “age of accountability” is that children are not held accountable by God for their sins until they reach a certain age, and that if a child dies before reaching the “age of accountability,” that child will, by the grace and mercy of God, be granted entrance into heaven.
+The concept of the “age of accountability” is that children are not held accountable by God for their sins until they reach a certain age and that, if a child dies before reaching the “age of accountability,” that child will, by the grace and mercy of God, be granted entrance to heaven.
 Is the concept of an age of accountability biblical?
 Is there such a thing as an “age of innocence”?

 With the above in mind, also consider this: Christ’s death is presented as sufficient for all of mankind.
 First John 2:2 says Jesus is “the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.”
-This verse is clear that Jesus’ death was sufficient for all sins, not just the sins of those who specifically have come to Him in faith.
-The fact that Christ’s death was sufficient for all sin would allow the possibility of God’s applying that payment to those who were never capable of believing.
+This verse is clear that Jesus’ death was sufficient payment for all sins, not only the sins of those who come to Him in faith.
+The fact that Christ’s death was sufficient for all sin would allow at least the possibility of God’s applying that payment to those who were never capable of believing.

-Some see a link between the age of accountability and the covenant relationship between the nation of Israel and the LORD where no requirement was imposed on a male child to be included in the covenant other than circumcision, which was performed on the eighth day after his birth (Exodus 12:48–50; Leviticus 12:3).
+Some see a link between the age of accountability and the covenant relationship between the nation of Israel and the Lord.
+In that dispensation, a male child was brought into the covenant through circumcision, which was totally out of his control, being performed on the eighth day after birth.
+No other requirement was imposed on him (Exodus 12:48–50; Leviticus 12:3).

-Although it is possible that God applies Christ’s payment for sin to those who cannot believe, the Bible does not specifically say that He does this.
-Therefore, this is a subject about which we should not be adamant or dogmatic.
-God’s applying Christ’s death to those who cannot believe would seem consistent with His love and mercy.
-It is our position that God applies Christ’s payment for sin to babies and those who are mentally handicapped, since they are not mentally capable of understanding their sinful state and their need for the Savior, but again we cannot be dogmatic.
+In conclusion, it is possible that God applies Christ’s payment for sin to young children and others incapable of faith, but the Bible does not specifically say that He does this.
+Therefore, this is a subject about which we should not be dogmatic.
+God’s extending grace to those who cannot believe would seem consistent with His character.
+It is our position that God does apply Christ’s payment for sin to babies and those who are mentally handicapped, since they are incapable of understanding their sinful state and their need for the Savior.
+Again, we cannot be dogmatic.
 Of this we are certain: God is loving, holy, merciful, just, and gracious.
-Whatever God does is always right and good, and He loves children even more than we do.
+Whatever God does is always right and good, and He loves children (Matthew 19:14).